Cora Kirk: Career

-Film

 In 2022, Kirk could be seen in the Daniel Stamm directed film Prey for the Devil.
 Kirk had a lead role playing Hayley, alongside Asa Butterfield, in the Tom Parry penned 2022 Christmas comedy film Your Christmas or Mine?, and the 2023 sequel Your Christmas or Mine 2.

+In March 2023, she played Aalyah in Federico García Lorca’s The House of Bernarda Alba in Manchester.
+In 2026, it was announced that she had joined the cast of the BBC school drama series Waterloo Road as Leah Merchant, a newly qualified teacher.
+She will make her first on-screen appearance in its eighteenth series.